Nayyaroddeen/spam_classification/README.md

     4. Convolution Neural Network

 As the spam classification problem is a binary classification problem, I started with Logistic Regression.
-It is observed that the test accuracy is close to 97% in each fold.
-Then I wanted to improve the test accuracy so I moved to clasifiers such as Random Forest, Neural Network, Convolution Neural Network.
+It is observed that the validation accuracy is close to 97% in each fold and test accuracy is also around 96-97 %.
+Then I wanted to improve the test accuracy so I moved to classifiers such as Random Forest, Neural Network, and Convolution Neural Network.
 I performed experiments with each of these classifiers with different features.
 In all the experiments I found that Neural Network produced maximum test accuracy of 98.84%.

 ## Experimental Setup